 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

 It's important to hire a licensed solar installer.
-This ensures that the work is done correctly using the most up-to-date installation methods.
-The installation team for a solar photovoltaic (PV) system in Maryland must include a Home Improvement Commission-licensed contractor and a master electrician with at least seven years' experience.
+This helps ensure that the work is done correctly using current best installation practices.
+The installation crew for a solar photovoltaic (PV) system in Maryland must include a Home Improvement Commission-licensed contractor and a master electrician with at least seven years' experience.
 The contractor installs the panels, while the master electrician handles permits and connects the system to the grid.
 If you're installing a solar water heater, your contracting team must include a master plumber for permits and utility connections.

-Check consumer review platforms like TrustPilot, the Better Business Bureau (BBB), and Google Reviews to see feedback from past customers about local solar companies.
-Detailed reviews can help you evaluate a company's reliability and customer service.
-Use caution with providers that have no reviews or mostly negative ones.
+Look at review platforms such as Google Reviews, the Better Business Bureau (BBB), and TrustPilot to find out what previous customers have to say about local solar companies.
+Reviews can give you an idea of a company’s reliability and customer service.
+Be wary of companies with no reviews or with predominantly negative feedback.

-Going solar can help decrease your energy expenses.
-Be sure to evaluate these aspects when judging the cost and value of solar panels.
+Going solar can help reduce your energy expenses over time.
+Be sure to weigh these aspects when judging the cost and value of solar panels.

 Incentive Type: Sales Tax Incentive